pulumi/docs/README.md

     You can also use the optional flags `--all-prs` to print out all PRs (not just ones with the relevant labels) and `--tab-output` to print in a format that can be pasted to a Google Sheet.

+## Deploying updates

+When changes are merged into `master` our staging website (https://staging.pulumi.io/) is automatically deployed.
+You can use the [Travis UI](https://travis-ci.com/pulumi/docs) to check on the status of the deployment.
+Once it has been deployed, browse around the staging website and ensure the changes you expected were made and render correctly.
+Then, open a Pull Request to merge `master` into `production`.

 ## Design Reference

 Web design is hard.
 Documentation is hard.
 Good web design for documentation is harder.